Karasneh94/amman-301d15/class-05/lab/starter-code/public/README.md

 - Update the list of social media icons with your links using icons for your favorite social media sites from IcoMoon or Font Awesome.
 - Keep in mind that this template is just a starting point.
 It is yours to modify to reflect your personal online presence as a software developer so have fun and be creative!

+Number and name of feature: Feature #2: Modify the contents

+Estimate of time needed to complete: 30 mins

+Start time: 10:20 PM

+Finish time: 10:40 PM

+Actual time needed to complete: 20mins
 ## Submission Instructions

 1. Complete your Feature Tasks for the lab